-You can start right away with obedience training, but keep it fun and in short 5-minute sessions, several times a day.
+You can start right away with obedience training, but keep it fun and in short 5-minute sessions, once of twice a day.
 As the puppy gets older, you can gradually lengthen the time.
 Do not use treats as rewards during training — no matter what you’re told or read.
-This breed loves to please.
-That’s why they’re easy to train.
-All they want is your praise.
-You don’t need treats with English cockers.
+This breed loves to please, that’s why they’re easy to train.
+All they want is your praise so you don’t need treats with English cockers.

 For training use a light-weight choke collar.
 Make sure to follow the instructions that come with it to be sure you put it on properly, it should release easily.
 It’s not used to choke the dog, it’s used so you can “snap” the collar with a quick jerk of the wrist so that it makes a noise to get the dog’s attention.
 That’s why it’s important the collar is put on properly so it will release.
 Attach a light lead to the choke collar and let the puppy start dragging it around the house to get used to it while you’re supervising him.
 Remember to take the lead off before you put him in his crate.

 The first thing you’ll want to do is teach the puppy his name.
 Then you’ll want to teach him to “come.”
 If you use the command “hup,” it will be one less command to teach; it means “sit” and

 “stay.”
 You’ll also want to teach “heel” so the dog will walk by your side.
 You can also teach “down,” although some dogs lay down when they hup anyway.
 If you teach the command “down”

 to train him to lay down, then you won’t want to confuse him by saying “down” or “get down” if he jumps up on you.
 You’ll need to use the command “off” instead — or “no” works too.

 Remembering to be consistent is probably the hardest part.
 And if you’re not having fun, he probably isn’t either, so it’s time to take a break.
 Keep it fun and praise him when he does what